nomad-software/nomad.uk.net/markdown/articles/fear-of-contributing-to-open-source-software.md

 ## Revisiting old discussions

 This would be another huge time waster for the team: forever explaining design or code decisions made in the mist of time to a newcomer.
-For example, say i’m browsing the source code of a particular project and i see a crude hack.
+For example, say i’m browsing the source code of a particular project and I see a crude hack.
 I then proceed to ‘fix’ the code and submit it to the team.
-Immediately i’m informed that the decision to include this hack was one made two years ago after an incredibly intense flame fest and i should leave it well alone.
+Immediately i’m informed that the decision to include this hack was one made two years ago after an incredibly intense flame fest and I should leave it well alone.
 I can’t possibly read all the discussions that have taken place over the years to catch up on where the project is today.
 So situations like this are sure to crop up.

 ## Trying to do too much too soon

-This is probably a combination of all the above issues, that if you are not fully aware of procedures, design decisions or even the way the team works, you are sure to get into hot water quickly (or so i imagine).
-I have some great ideas for one particular open source project but i don’t want to start wading in and making massive sweeping changes without first becoming familiar with everything.
-I guess i could fork off my own branch and go to town but that’s totally defeating the purpose of wanting to share my changes with the team.
+This is probably a combination of all the above issues, that if you are not fully aware of procedures, design decisions or even the way the team works, you are sure to get into hot water quickly (or so I imagine).
+I have some great ideas for one particular open source project but I don’t want to start wading in and making massive sweeping changes without first becoming familiar with everything.
+I guess I could fork off my own branch and go to town but that’s totally defeating the purpose of wanting to share my changes with the team.
 Perhaps different teams have different definitions of trying to do too much.
 Some might welcome large patches where others need justification for every line of code.

 ## A lack of confidence

-This is a fear of a lot of software developers, in that sometime in their development career they may feel they are not good enough to contribute to a team or that the contribution will be laughed at, etc. While i feel i have the necessary experience and background to contribute there is always that niggle in the back of my mind.
+This is a fear of a lot of software developers, in that sometime in their development career they may feel they are not good enough to contribute to a team or that the contribution will be laughed at, etc. While I feel I have the necessary experience and background to contribute there is always that niggle in the back of my mind.
 After all to grow as a developer it’s necessary to push yourself out of your comfort zone.

 ## Solutions to stop being ‘poisonous’

-All (and more) of what i explain above was initially brought to my attention in the following Google tech talk given by Ben Collins-Sussman and Brian W. Fitzpatrick.
+All (and more) of what I explain above was initially brought to my attention in the following Google tech talk given by Ben Collins-Sussman and Brian W. Fitzpatrick.

 <iframe class="youtube" src="https://www.youtube.com/embed/Q52kFL8zVoM?rel=0" frameborder="0" allowfullscreen></iframe>

 In this lecture they both talk about how well meaning developers can seriously disrupt or in some cases destroy a project.
-Some of the examples given are a little extreme and i personally think the two presenters display a little hubris in some of the things they say.
+Some of the examples given are a little extreme and I personally think the two presenters display a little hubris in some of the things they say.
 But it’s a good eye opener of what problems there will be when joining an open source team.

 ![](/articles/images/producing-open-source-software-book-cover.jpg)

 Another good resource for learning more about open source projects before actually joining one is the 2005 book [Producing Open Source Software](http://producingoss.com/) by [Karl Fogel](http://www.red-bean.com/kfogel/).
 Not only is this book free to download from the website, it also contains virtually everything you will need to know to successfully run an open source project.
 More importantly, it describes how successful projects operate, the expectations of users and developers, and expands upon the culture of open source software.

-I guess i will never know what is to be expected until i actually join a project but after reading through the information above i think i’ll dip my toe in carefully and try not to be too ‘poisonous’.
+I guess I will never know what is to be expected until I actually join a project but after reading through the information above I think i’ll dip my toe in carefully and try not to be too ‘poisonous’.